MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-in-call-api.md

 ms.service: entra-external-id
 ms.subservice: customers
 ms.topic: tutorial
-ms.date: 07/09/2024
+ms.date: 08/12/2024
 ms.custom: developer
 #Customer intent: As a dev, devops, I want to acquire multiple access tokens so that I call a web API in an iOS mobile app by using native authentication
 ---

-# Tutorial: Call an API in iOS app by using native authentication
+# Tutorial: Call multiple APIs in iOS app by using native authentication

 In this tutorial, you learn how to acquire an access token and call an API in your iOS mobile app.
 Microsoft Authentication Library (MSAL) native authentication SDK for iOS allows you to acquire multiple access tokens with a single sign-in.
 This capability allows you to acquire one or more access tokens without requiring a user to reauthenticate.